 - Before having fully investigated and understood the issue.

-- When we have a personal advantage in the person doing the right thing; it makes our rebuke insincere and motivated, and it probably is.
-Here are some examples:
+- When we have a personal advantage in the person doing the right thing, which makes our rebuke insincere and motivated, and it probably is.

 - Do we teach our children to be clean and tidy because you want them to develop good healthy habits that will help them in their lives as adults, or is it just because we get irritated about it and don't want to have to clean up after them?